-We sourced sensitivity for liquid and tissue biopsy from the results of the clinical.
+We sourced the sensitivity of tissue and liquid biopsy testing from the results of the clinical evidence review.
 We assumed that sensitivity estimates were normally distributed on a logit-transformed scale.
-The mean and standard error on a logit transformed scale are reported in the table below.
+Table A12 provides the mean and standard error on a logit-transformed scale.